Marie Taglioni the Italian Ballerina (1804-1884)

-In London Taglioni commanded £100 a performance and she filled the St. Petersburg Bolshoi Theatre to capacity when she played in La Sylphide.
+In London, Taglioni commanded £100 a performance; she filled the St. Petersburg Bolshoi Theatre to capacity when she played in La Sylphide.
 The Russians loved her so much that they named cakes and caramels after her.
 A group of her fans even ate a pair of her ballet shoes after her last performance in 1842.
 These were cooked, garnished, and served with a special sauce so one hopes that they tasted good!

 According to another legend about the great Taglioni, in the snowy Russian winter of 1835 her carriage was held up by a highwayman.
 He ordered her to dance for him on a panther's skin spread over the snow in the moonlight.
-She used to place a piece of artificial ice in her jewelry box so that she could remember when she danced underneath the stars.
+After that, she would place a piece of artificial ice in her jewelry box so that she could remember when she danced underneath the stars.

 In spite of her great success on the stage Taglioni had a sad personal life.
 She married Could Gilbert de Viosins but the marriage only lasted three years.
 She was left with two small children - a son and a daughter.

-After the ballerina retired in 1848 at 44 she taught in Paris.
-However, she found it difficult to overcome her grief when her favorite pupil, Emma Livry, died after her skirt brushed against a gas jet near the stage and it caught fire.
-She had choreographed the ballet La Papillon (The Butterfly) for Livry to a ballet score written by Offenbach - the only ballet score that he wrote.
-In that ballet Livry played a butterfly who perished in flames which must have made her death seem even more horrific to Taglioni.
+After the ballerina retired in 1848 at 44, she started a teaching career in Paris.
+However, she found it difficult to overcome grief when her favorite pupil, Emma Livry, died after her skirt brushed against a gas jet near the stage and it caught fire.
+She had choreographed the ballet La Papillon (The Butterfly) for Livry to score written by Offenbach - the only ballet score he wrote.
+In that ballet, Livry played a butterfly who perished in flames which must have made her death seem even more horrific to Taglioni.

-Although she and her father were careful investors their investments were wiped out during the Franco-Prussian war.
-The Romantic ballerina then lived in London where she taught classical dance and social dance to middle and upper-class pupils.
-She found it difficult to make much money from this so she had to teach almost until the day she died at 80 in 1884.
+Although she and her father were careful investors, their fortune was wiped out during the Franco-Prussian war.
+The Romantic ballerina then lived in London, where she taught classical dance and social dance to middle and upper-class pupils.
+She found it difficult to make much money from this, so she had to teach almost until the day she died at 80 in 1884.